A Guide to CLP Labelling

 - Hazard statements.
 The hazard statements will describe the nature of the hazards of a hazardous substance or mixture and in some cases the degree of hazard.
-The text in these statements is standardised and must correspond to CLP Annex III.
+The text in these statements is standardized and must correspond to CLP Annex III.

 - Precautionary statements.
-The precautionary statements recommend the measures to be taken to minimise or prevent adverse effects.
+The precautionary statements recommend the measures to be taken to minimize or prevent adverse effects.
 The CLP Regulations recommend a maximum of six precautionary statements to be included on the product label.